pscl4rke/ephemerun/README.md

 but then build commands etc fail, so we have to mount it to a `src/` subdirectory and copy the files out.
 Surely there is a better way.
+Presumably if `-U` can recursively upload a directory then we can use that.

 * Many tools can make use of a cache, but anything that gets cached is thrown away by Ephemerun.